gnoff/react-tunnel/README.md

 #### Props

 - `provide {fn | object}`:
-  - `provide: function(parentProvided) { return provided<object> }`: will provide the return value of `provide` prop.
+  - `provide: function(parentProvided) { return provided{object} }`: will provide the return value of `provide` prop.
 Function takes in any provided values from parent providers if any.
 If none, an empty object is passed.
   - `provide: object`: provides any parent provided values if nested along with `provide` object properties. if there is a key collision the properties of the `provide` prop are used and mask similarly named properties from any parent provided objects

 #### Children